Irish supply chain must be prioritised in Brexit negotiations – says FTAI

 Pin It

-Home » General News, News, UK News » Irish supply chain must be prioritised in Brexit negotiations – says FTAI
+Home » General News, UK News » Irish supply chain must be prioritised in Brexit negotiations – says FTAI

 FTA Ireland (FTAI) is calling on both sides in the Brexit negotiations to make sure that Ireland’s unique circumstances and links with the UK are prioritised in the early stages to avoid disruptions to supply chains and delays at the borders.